 Subverted-by-Real Life example: The designers of Shadowrun originally picked Seattle for their game's home base, because as large North American cities went, it was relatively obscure in pre-90s pop culture.
 Little did they suspect that movies, TV shows, grunge and Starbucks would conspire to elevate Seattle's cultural prominence in the years to follow.

-In Half-Life 2 the office of the entire planet's military administration is located in a small city at the Black Sea.
+In Half-Life 2 the office of the entire planet's military administration is located in a small city at the Black Sea (unless it's in Latvia.
+Or northwestern Russia.
+Or Somewhere).
 Which coincidentally is exactly the same place where the few survivors of Black Mesa have created their secret rebel headquarter.
 Though it might have been the cities exceptionally high rebel activity that caused the administration to relocate there.

 Any level in the Halo series that takes place on Earth is set in Africa, specifically New Mombasa and Voi.
 However, one of Earth's space elevators is located in New Mombasa, making it less Cardiff and more Rotterdam (one of the largest ports in the world).